-Karen Bossert, one of the owners of Frank's, said that when she identified the fish to her customers as steelhead, many acted confused until she explained that they are a kind of salmon.
-So now the store simply labels the fish as salmon.
+Karen Bossert, one of the owners of Frank's, said that when she identified the fish to her customers as steelhead many of them acted confused, until she explained that they are a kind of salmon.
+So now they simply label the fish as salmon.

 Joanne Choate, a co-owner of Frank's, explained: "What most of our customers are interested in is how this tastes."
 And, she continued, "The look, the taste and the texture is identical to salmon."